 Guided by the Divine Within: 10+ Gods and Gurus Who Embody the Guru Tattva

 In the absence of a living Guru, many spiritual seekers ask: Who will guide me on my path?
 The answer lies in the Guru Tattva—the essence of the Guru, which is present in all divine beings and can be accessed through your Iṣhṭa Devatā.
 These divine forms and Gurus can guide us to wisdom, self-realisation, and inner peace.
+This blog highlights sacred deities and enlightened beings who personify the Guru Tattva.
+Whether through silence, love, or knowledge, each offers a unique pathway to guidance.
+By meditating on their qualities, mantras, and teachings, you can deepen your connection to your own inner Guru, and be led further along the spiritual path.

 1. Shri Datta – The Primordial Guru